trimstray/nginx-admins-handbook/README.md

   > TLS 1.1 and 1.2 are both without security issues - but only v1.2 provides modern cryptographic algorithms.
 TLS 1.0 and TLS 1.1 protocols will be removed from browsers at the beginning of 2020.

-  > Before enable specific protocol version, you should check which ciphers are supported.
-So if you enable TLS 1.2 and TLS 1.1 both remember about [the correct (and strong)](#beginner-use-only-strong-ciphers) ciphers to handle them.
-Otherwise, if you set appropriate versions of ssl/tls, they will not be anyway works without specific ciphers.
+  > Before enabling specific protocol version, you should check which ciphers are supported by protocol.
+So if you turn on TLS 1.2 and TLS 1.1 both remember about [the correct (and strong)](#beginner-use-only-strong-ciphers) ciphers to handle them.
+Otherwise, they will not be anyway works without supported ciphers.

   > But remember: TLS 1.2 does require careful configuration to ensure obsolete cipher suites with identified vulnerabilities are not used in conjunction with it.
-TLS 1.3 removes the need to make these decisions (and brings significant performance improvements which should ensure there are no longer any reasons to be using unencrypted connections in future.
+TLS 1.3 removes the need to make these decisions.

 ###### Example